methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-01-14-ansible-setting-up-an-ansible-control-machine-part-1.md

 {: .notice--warning}

+> **Version Notice**: This post references Ansible 1.9.
+Current version is 2.16+.
+Module names, syntax, and best practices have evolved.
+{: .notice--info}

 In this post we will be setting up an Ansible Control Machine to execute our Ansible tasks from.
 This server will not have writable access to our Git repos so no changes can be made and pushed up.
 For our Ansible